Applicable Tax Laws

 German and Foreign Pension Plans

 Payments from German (or foreign) government pension schemes are excluded from taxation in Germany.
-Company based pension plans or tax-qualified annuities are generally subject to taxation under the German Inheritance Tax Act.
-However, the German Federal Fiscal Court (Bundesfinanzhof) held that certain payments from tax-qualified company pension plans or annuities are exempt from German inheritance tax.
-Payments from foreign pension plans are tax-exempt, if the foreign pension plan resembles a German tax-qualified pension plan or annuity.
+Company-based pension plans or tax-qualified annuities are generally subject to taxation under the German Inheritance Tax Act.
+However, the German Federal Fiscal Court (Bundesfinanzhof) held that certain payments from tax-qualified company pension plans or annuities to certain privileged persons are exempt from German inheritance tax.
+Payments from foreign pension plans are tax-exempt if the foreign pension plan resembles a German tax-qualified pension plan or annuity.
 Nevertheless, it should be noted that German pension plans are somewhat unique, and foreign plans often do not resemble German plans.

 Taxation of Residents

-Pursuant to § 2(1) ErbStG (unlimited tax liability) Germany taxes all worldwide transfers, if either the deceased at the time of his death or the beneficiary - at the time of the acquisition - is a German tax resident (Inländer) of Germany.
+Pursuant to § 2(1) ErbStG (unlimited tax liability), Germany taxes all worldwide transfers, if either the deceased at the time of his death or the beneficiary at the time of the acquisition is a German tax resident (Inländer).

 An individual is a German (deemed) tax resident if